How We Grant

 The Community Grants Fund is the Foundation’s unrestricted pool of resources and is our largest competitive grant process.
 This fund provides a consistent source of funding for nonprofits that are doing outstanding work in Richmond, Columbia, Burke and McDuffie counties in Georgia and Aiken and Edgefield counties in South Carolina.
 Our four areas of focus are Education/Youth Empowerment, Health/Environment, People in Need, and Arts/Culture/History.

 The Community Foundation is building a stronger region for all.
 Join us in making a powerful community wide impact by giving to the Community Grants Fund today.

-In 2018, the Foundation made a commitment to addressing long-term cyclical challenges to educational achievement.
-Funds have been allocated to provide focused grants in Augusta’s Harrisburg neighborhood for a minimum of three years.
+In 2018, the Foundation committed to addressing long-term cyclical challenges to educational achievement.
+Funds have been allocated to provide focused grants in Augusta’s Harrisburg and Laney Walker/Bethlehem neighborhoods and the East Augusta area.
 This specific initiative addresses access to effective literacy programming for all ages.
 Join us in supporting this effort.
 No gift is too small to make a difference.

 Want to learn more about nonprofits doing extraordinary work in our community?
 By partnering with the Community Foundation, you can access all of our expertise and connect your passions with causes that are making a real difference.